Jill S. Barnholtz-Sloan, PhD

 Professor and Associate Director for Data Sciences/Translational Informatics

 firstname.lastname@example.org | 216.368.1506 | Wolstein Research Bldg.
 2526

 Sally S. Morley Designated Professor in Brain Tumor Research, Department of Population and Quantitative Health Sciences

-Associate Director for Bioinformatics/Translational Informatics, Case Comprehensive Cancer Center and Cleveland Institute for Computational Biology
+Associate Director for Data Sciences/Translational Informatics, Case Comprehensive Cancer Center and Cleveland Institute for Computational Biology

 Case Western Reserve University School of Medicine